-How long to keep the Kefir in the fridge
+How long to can you keep Kefir in the fridge?

-Five to seven days should be okay..
-If you keep the Kefir in an air-tight container it will prevent it from being affected by other strong-smelling foods in you fridge and it will stay fresh much longer.
-In addition, it helps if you keep the temperature a bit lower in the fridge.
+Five to seven days.
+Keep the kefir air-tight to prevent it from being affected by other strong-smelling food.
+In addition, it helps to keep a lower temperature in the fridge.

 Can I make a new batch using an earlier batch?

-Yes, this works very well with kefir grains and yogurt but is trickier with vegetables.
-I’ve done this many times and what seems to work well is to take about 6 tablespoons of the old batch and mix it with the new one.
-Then the process is the same as above; lets it stand at room temperature for 18-24 hours, then put it in the fridge.
-But some people have had problems with this.
+Yes, this works well with kefir grains and yogurt but is harder with vegetables.
+Use about 6 tablespoons of the old batch and mix it with the new one.
+After this the process is the same as above — let it stand at room temperature for 18-24 hours, then refrigerate.

-Some people have complained that it does not work and the end product has a poor taste.
-Please remember that preparing Kefir is not an exact rocket science; you’re dealing with live culture and controlling all factors involved in fermentation demands being careful.
-Most people fail because of neglecting something in the process.
+Some have complained that end product has a poor taste.
+Please remember that this is not an exact rocket science.
+Dealing with live culture and controlling all factors involved in fermentation requires being careful.
+Most problems occur because of neglect.

-- For example, if you transfer too much Kefir to the new batch, you risk accelerating fermentation too much and the Kefir might taste too sour.
+- Transferring too much kefir from the old batch risk accelerating fermentation too much and the kefir tastes too sour.

-- In addition, keeping the Kefir too long in room temperature can ruin the batch; the higher the temperature, the faster your Kefir will be ready.
-But if you wait too long you might end up with a too sour, tangy and lumpy kefir.
+- Keeping the kefir too long at room temperature can ruin the batch.
+The higher the temperature, the faster it will be ready.
+Waiting too long might turn it too sour and lumpy.

-Kefir should be a little thicker than milk and this process talks between 18-24 hours depending on your room temperature.
+Kefir should be a little thicker than milk which takes 18-24 hours depending on room temperature.

 Done correctly, up to seven “transfers” from an old batch is possible.
 However, with kefir grains there is no limit.
 Homemade kefir is a clear winner.